How to Make the Most Out of Your Contact Labels

-After your contacts are organized in labels, you’ll be able to share them with your colleagues!
+After your contacts are organized, you’ll be able to share your Google contact labels with your colleagues!

 To do so, just click on the share icon that will appear on the right side of the label, enter the names/email addresses of the users you want to share with, and click share!

 Steps to follow to share your Google Contact labels

 Just follow these simple steps to share your Google Contact labels.